bioinformaticsdotca/EPI_2023/module2.md

 - we'll return to this later when we can visualize the peaks

 ### Step 5A : Visualization of pileup tracks
-- in the next step of steps, we convert our pipleup bedgraphs and bed peak files into a smaller managable formats.
+- in the next steps, we convert our pipleup bedgraphs and bed peak files into a smaller managable formats.

 **Code:**
 ```